-The most common materials found in the kitchen, especially when it comes to storage containers and jars are glass and ceramics.
+The most common materials found in the kitchen, especially storage containers and jars, are glass and ceramics.
 Almost every kitchen has at least a few of these jars and containers.

 This is rightfully so because glass and ceramics are among the safest options for food storage.
 They have been a trusted part of the kitchen for time immemorial.

-It often however happens so that these two items of utmost importance in the kitchen are confusing.
+It often, however, happens that these two items of utmost importance in the kitchen are confusing.

-They are used interchangeably without any hesitation and there is some genuine amount of confusion regarding the two terms glass and ceramics, perhaps because they are both used mostly used in the kitchen, for the same purpose and have somewhat similar properties, as far as it can be observed from the normal exterior.
+They are used interchangeably without any hesitation, and there is some genuine amount of confusion regarding the two terms glass and ceramics, perhaps because they are both used mostly used in the kitchen for the same purpose and have somewhat similar properties, as far as they can be observed from the normal exterior.

 Key Takeaways